Spectral Subsampling MCMC for Stationary Multivariate Time Series with Applications to Vector ARTFIMA Processes: Introduction

-The article is organised as follows.
-Section \ref{sec:multivar_spectral_mcmc} gives the details on the Whittle likelihood in a multivariate stationary time series setting.
-Section \ref{sec:subsampling_mcmc} briefly outlines subsampling MCMC.
+The rest of the article is organised as follows.
+Section \ref{sec:multivar_spectral_mcmc} presents the Whittle likelihood for multivariate stationary time series.
+Section \ref{sec:subsampling_mcmc} outlines the subsampling MCMC methodology.
 Section \ref{sec:Models} presents the models considered in our applications and establishes properties needed for the implementation of spectral methods.
 Section \ref{sec:Applications} demonstrates the methodology and evaluates the efficiency of the proposed spectral subsampling algorithm on real data.
-Section \ref{sec:Conclusions} concludes and Appendix \ref{app:proofs} derives some properties of the vector ARTFIMA model.
+Section \ref{sec:univariate} compares our proposed vector ARTIFIMA to the alternative of separately estimating univariate ARTFIMA models for each series \citep{Sabzikar2019}, both in terms of estimated parameters and in forecasting.
+Section \ref{sec:Conclusions} concludes and discusses future research.
+Appendix \ref{app:proofs} derives some properties of the vector ARTFIMA model and Appendix \ref{app:additionalresults} contains additional empirical results.